philipmjohnson/ics-syllabus/README.md

   * To prevent clobbering someone else's edits, please check the footer window that displays which syllabuses are being editing in real-time.
 You probably shouldn't edit a syllabus if someone else is already editing it.

+  * The detection of a "finished" editing session is not perfect.
+If an editing session is listed as open for several hours or more, then it's probably actually finished and the system did not detect it.

 ## Syllabus specification review hints

 Every syllabus has been "assigned" to a faculty member for review and completion.
 The name of the assigned faculty member appears in the menu of syllabuses.
 In addition, we will email out the list of faculty members and the course syllabuses they have been assigned to review.
 When reviewing a syllabus, please keep the following hints in mind: